Is Downsizing to One Car in Retirement the Right Move for You?

 When deciding which vehicle to keep, consider these factors:

 - Reliability: How old is the car you plan to keep?
-Does it have a good long-term track record of realiability?
+Does it have a good long-term track record of reliability?

 - Fuel efficiency: Lower fuel costs can significantly impact your budget.